 3) Be transparent about your pay and promote fair hiring practices.

-By sharing your pay details with co-workers, friends in a similar field, those you mentor, and others who ask, you'll hold managers accountable.
+By sharing your pay details with co-workers, friends in a similar field, those you mentor, and others who ask, you'll hold companies accountable.
 No one will know they are facing pay discrimination if they don't know what their peers are being paid.

 In addition, take action however you can at your own place of business.
-Make hiring decisions based on qualifications, not based on first name or race.
+Make hiring decisions based on qualifications, not based on name or race.
 Promote diversity when you select candidates for interviewing and which candidates to hire.

 How are you helping combat the wage gap and economic inequality?
 How have you seen evidence of this inequality in your own town?